 You will also need to pass the national psychology examination (unless an exemption applies) before applying for general registration as a psychologist.

-To apply for registration, complete the relevant application form and lodge it with your local office of AHPRA.
-To obtain the application form, visit the General registration section of the Board’s Forms page:
+To apply for general registration, complete the AGEN-76 application form and lodge it with your local office of AHPRA.
+The application form is available on the Board’s Forms page.

 On the forms page you will also find supplementary information to assist with your application including information about proof of identity documents, certifying supporting documents and the required format for your curriculum vitae.